Redis versions and configurations

 High-performance Enterprise-grade hardware is used:

 - one Intel® Xeon® Gold 6336Y, Intel® Xeon® Gold 6240, Intel® Xeon® W-2255, or Intel® Xeon® E-2488 processor, depending on the configuration.
-You can view processor types and frequencies for different lines in the Processors table;
+You can view processor types and frequencies for different lines in the Processors;

 - 128 GB DDR4 ECC Reg RAM, 64 GB DDR4 ECC Reg RAM, or 32 GB DDR5 ECC Reg RAM, depending on the configuration;

-- SSD NVMe disks in RAID 1.
-The number of disks in a cluster depends on the configuration.
-To view disk performance and bandwidth for different lines, see the Performance and bandwidth table;
+- SSD NVMe drives in RAID 1.
+The number of drives in a cluster depends on the configuration.
+You can view drive performance and bandwidth for different lines in the Performance and Bandwidth;

 - two 2 × 25 GE network cards for the primary network + MC-LAG with a 25 Gbit/s connection speed for the service network (for backup, monitoring, and intra-cluster data replication).

-* In DBMS clusters, Hyper-Threading Technology is used.
-Each physical core can process multiple threads in parallel—thanks to this, the total number of virtual cores (vCPU) exceeds the number of physical cores.
-This allows for more efficient load distribution during multi-threaded or analytical tasks.
+* DBMS clusters use Hyper-Threading Technology.
+Each physical core can process multiple threads in parallel — this allows the total number of virtual cores (vCPU) to exceed the number of physical cores.
+This enables more efficient load distribution for multithreaded or analytical tasks.

 ** Part of the RAM is reserved for physical server service processes.

-* ** Disks are combined into RAID 1—a disk array with mirroring that provides additional fault tolerance.
+* ** Volumes are combined into a RAID 1 mirrored array that provides additional fault tolerance.
 When using mirroring, 50% of the total disk space is available for databases.
-Part of the disk space is also reserved for physical server service processes.
+Part of the disk space is also reserved for physical server services.

 Processors